-Two advantages come with α -expansion: Firstly, for each label α the opti-mal expansion move can be computed given that the pairwise term is a metric in the label space.
-Secondly, the solution lies energetically within a constant factor from the global optimum (see sec.
+Two advantages come with α -expansion: firstly, for each label α the optimal expansion move can be computed given that the pairwise term is a metric in the label space.
+Secondly, the solution lies energetically within a constant factor from the global optimum (see Sect.
 5.3.3).
 Other strategies for label changes, such as α - β -swap, have no provable optimality bounds and do not perform as well in practice.

-5.2.2 Fast Primal-Dual
+5.2.3 Fast Primal-Dual

-A generalization of α -expansion was proposed by Komodakis et al. [21].
-They suggested a primal-dual technique to minimize the energy in (16) based on the S-relaxation (18).
-The relaxed linear program and its dual are of the following form with suitable A, b and c for (18)
+A generalization of α -expansion was proposed by Komodakis and Tziritas (2005).
+They suggested a primal-dual technique to minimize the energy in (17) based on the S-relaxation (19).
+The relaxed linear program and its dual are of the following form with suitable A, b and c for (19)

-primal:
+primal: min

-$$\min c^T u$$
+$$c^T u$$

-, s.t. $Au = b$, $x \ge 0$ (19)
+, s.t. $Au = b$, $x \ge 0$

-dual:

-$$\max b^T v$$

-, s.t. $A^T v \le c$.
+dual: max $b^T v$, s.t. $A^T v \le c$.
 (20)

-In contrast to other LP-Relaxation techniques, Komodakis et al. do not solve the relaxed linear program directly, but instead generate a sequence of integerprimal and relaxed-dual solutions in each step.
-The basic idea is that if the relaxed dual complementary slackness conditions are fulfilled, then the primal (integer) solution u is an approximation of the global (integer) optimum u^ with $c^T u \leq h \cdot c^T u^$ where $h := \max_i h_i$.
-1 For the Potts model h equals 2.
+In contrast to other LP-relaxation techniques, Komodakis et al. do not solve the relaxed linear program directly, but instead generate a sequence of integer-primal and relaxed-dual solutions in each step.
+The basic idea is that if the relaxed dual complementary slackness conditions are fulfilled, then the primal (integer) solution u is an approximation of the global (integer) optimum u^ with $c^T u \leq h \cdot c^T u^$ where $h := \max_i h_i$.1 For the Potts model h equals two.